Mercer University Law School student Lauren Giddings, 27, was only one test away from completing her dream, passing the state bar exam, in June 2011.

 Busy with her law life, Lauren didn't think much about the curious incident.
 But was this popular and talented student unknowingly becoming someone's prey?

-Fellow graduate Stephen McDaniel tells our Crime Watch Daily Macon affiliate WGXZ he knew her well.
+Fellow graduate Stephen McDaniel tells our Crime Watch Daily Macon affiliate WGXA he knew her well.
 He also attended Mercer and lived across from the law school.
 Stephen had reportedly asked her on a date.
 Lauren declined, because she had been dating someone else.

 But now a weekend had come and gone and strangely Lauren was suddenly nowhere to be found.